 Between 1999 and 2003, Elyzabeth was the Coordinator of the National Committee for the Solidarity with Domestic Workers in Bolivia.
 She belongs to the Women’s Net for Transforming the Economy in Latin America (REMTE).
 Since 2006, she has promoted and coordinated the “Blue October” campaign in Bolivia, a large annual social mobilization for the right to water as a common good.
 Elyzabeth lives in La Paz, Bolivia and currently is the Executive Director of the Solon Foundation.

-Lisa Schubert has spent most of her career either directing, developing or coordinating projects.
-She is currently Vice President, Cathedral Programming & External Relations at the Cathedral Church of Saint John the Divine in New York, where she has been charged with creating an institutional framework for funding, staffing and implementing a multi-disciplinary arts program and an ongoing menu of events and projects of civic engagement in the humanities.
+Lisa Schubert has spent most of her career either directing, developing, or coordinating projects.
+She recently stepped down as VP, Cathedral Programming & External Relations at the Cathedral of St John the Divine (2008 – 2023) in New York, where she was charged with creating an institutional framework for funding, staffing, and implementing a multi-disciplinary arts program and an ongoing menu of events and projects of civic engagement in the humanities.

-Prior to joining the Cathedral, Ms. Schubert worked for the Rubin Museum of Art (RMA), which she joined as the first staff member at the inception in 1998.
+Prior to joining the Cathedral, Lisa worked for the Rubin Museum of Art, which she joined as the first staff member at the inception in 1998.
 She worked closely with the founders to refine and develop the original concept and put together the “start-up” team.
-RMA, dedicated to the art of the Himalayas, is today considered one of New York’s paramount cultural institutions.
-Her career has involved most aspects of cultural administration including policy, strategic planning, public education, programming, operations, administration, communications and development.
+Her career has involved most aspects of cultural administration including policy, strategic planning, public education, programming, operations, administration, communications, and development.

 Maude Barlow is a Canadian activist and author.
 She chairs the board of Washington-based Food and Water Watch and Ottawa-based Blue Planet Project.
 Maude co-founded the Council of Canadians and chaired its board for over three decades.
 She serves on the Board of Advisors of the Global Alliance for the Rights of Nature and is a Councillor with the Hamburg-based World Future Council.
 Maude is the Chancellor of Brescia University College in London Ontario.